 The Santa Catalina Convent in Arequipa.

-Four hours from Arequipa is Colca Canyon – the second deepest canyon in the world that is said to be twice as deep as the Grand Canyon.
-It attracts day-trippers and hardened trekkers, but the core view is of the Andean Condor birds in flight from above, to majestic viewpoint backdrops of the surrounding volcanoes.
-You can hike down into the Canyon, stay overnight in the oasis below, and hike out at sunrise – a painful, but unforgettable landscape to experience.
+Four hours from Arequipa lies Colca Canyon, the second-deepest canyon in the world, said to be twice as deep as the Grand Canyon.
+It attracts day-trippers and hardened trekkers, but the core view is of Andean Condors in flight from above, set against majestic volcanic backdrops.

 Join the locals visiting Colca Canyon on a day trip from Arequipa, Peru.